 To track your parcel, simply keep all of the emails that we have sent you and you will be able to find the parcel tracking details on them.
 Once you know your parcel code you can use our parcel tracker tool on our website.

 Can I send heavy parcels to New Zealand?

 Yes.
 We can send parcels that weigh up to 500kg regardless of the shape or size of the package.

 Our regular shippers receive exclusive parcels discounts and have access to unique delivery options.
 To become a regular shipper you must send at least 4 parcels or more per month.

-Prices for parcels to New Zealand
+Cost of parcels to New Zealand from the UK

 Ask a Question...